bartosz-zbik/covid-pl-webpage/README.md

 # covid-pl-webpage

-Webpage for the data about the outbreak of the COVID-19 disease in Poland.
+Webpage for data about the outbreak of COVID-19 disease in Poland.

 The plots are made separately and this repository is used only to publish the results.